hrhrprasath/iot-backup-restore-sample/java/backup-restore-sample/README.md

 * Build & Run the **BackupAndRestoreDeviceSample** by right clicking on the project and selecting "Run as" option.

-* Observe that the device connects to the Watson IoT Platform and listents for the backup & restore command from the application.
+* Observe that the device connects to the Watson IoT Platform and listens for the backup & restore command from the application.

-** Satrt Application sample **
+** Start Application sample **

 * Modify the **application.properties** file with your Organization's name, API-Key and Token.